 Abeer Shinnawi is a middle school social studies resources teacher with more than 18 years of teaching experience.
-Shinnawi has developed curriculum and professional development for museums such as the Reginald F. Lewis Museum in Baltimore, and she is also a member of the teacher advisory group for the National Museum of the American Indian in Washington, DC.
+Shinnawi is the program lead for a non-profit called Re-Imagining Migration and has developed curriculum and professional development for museums such as the Reginald F. Lewis Museum in Baltimore, and she is also a member of the teacher advisory group for the National Museum of the American Indian in Washington, DC.
 A mother of three daughters, Shinnawi resides in the Baltimore area.